TinyTinni/ValveFileVDF/Readme.md

 ```

-## Remarks for Comments and errors
+## Remarks for Comments and Errors
 The current version is a greedy implementation and jumps over unrecognized fields.
 Therefore, the error detection is very low.
 Also, it can happen that comments will corrupt the reading process if they contain { or " as symbols.